 You may be able to get a Temporary Retirement Visitor Visa in 24 days.
 However, it takes longer to obtain a New Zealand Resident Investor Visa – INZ may take as long as 30 months to process Resident Investor Visa applications.

 Our dedicated team serves your New Zealand travel and residence needs in a timely and cost-effective manner.
 We can help you with your Investor Visa application at a reasonable cost of NZ$ 10,000 – 22,000 – you can expect top-notch service and best in class immigration advice with us.
-Book a 100% free consultation with our licensed immigration consultants to explore your options.
+Book a consultation with our licensed immigration consultants to explore your options.